Breeding waders on BBS squares

 If you have any questions, or would like an informal chat about participating in the survey, please email waders [at] bto.org.

-The additional BW visits follow the same basic methodology as core BBS visits, with some important differences:
+The additional Breeding Wader (BW) Visits follow the same basic methodology as core BBS visits, with some important differences:

 - Extra information is recorded about wader behaviour and the presence of young

-These differences are fully explained in the instructions, which we have updated with improved guidance on wader behaviours and when to visit.
+These differences are fully explained in the instructions, which also include guidance on wader behaviours and when to visit.
+You can record the information you collect on the BW Visits Recording Sheet.

-To return your data, please use the BBS Breeding Wader 2022 Data Entry Form (coming soon).
+To send your wader data to us, please use the BBS Breeding Wader Data Entry Form.

 If you prefer not to use the online data entry form, please email your field records directly to waders [at] bto.org or post them to BTO Scotland.